The Farm

 What do we do at Little Woodbatch…

-isolation tunnels and infrastructure for seed saving and processing
+Seed saving, with isolation tunnels and infrastructure for seed growing, processing and storing the Bishop’s Castle Community Seed Bank

 Forest Gardens & Community Orchard: with 3+ acres dedicated to over 400 fruit and nut trees and other soft fruits